 This six-hour workshop is designed for female-identifying parents who have left relationships where intimate partner violence or domestic abuse is present.
 This program provides information about parenting under these circumstances, about abuse, safety planning and community resources.
 This is a meeting-style workshop with attendees participating online as a group.
 Available Saturday mornings.

-ICOPE (Intensive Co-Parent Education)
+ICOPE (Intensive Co-Parenting Education)

 Authored by Kids First Center